 - Old Globe Theatre: Mid-June through late September, outdoor Shakespeare productions occur in a reproduction of the playwright's original Globe Theatre.

 - Camp Out at the Safari Park: On Saturdays in July and August, the San Diego Zoo offers special overnight campouts at the safari park.
-Most are geared toward families, but one weekend is an all-adult version.
+Most of them are geared toward families, but one weekend is an all-adult version.

 - San Diego Padres Baseball: The Padres' pretty downtown baseball stadium is a great place to watch a game.